marcinzh/skutek/MANUAL.md

 ---

 Unfortunately, Skutek is unable to detect invalid *Effect Stacks* at **compile-time**.
-Attempt to run a computation with invalid *Effect Stack* would result in `asInstanceOf` error, or filed `match`, somewhere deep inside effect interpreter loop.
+Attempting to run a computation with invalid *Effect Stack* would result in `asInstanceOf` error, or failed `match`, somewhere deep inside effect interpreter loop.

 The only defense mechanism Skutek has, is employed at **run-time**.
 Type information is utilised to make detection of invalid *Effect Stacks* at predictable, static spots of the program: where **handlers** are put to work.